osanstrong/arfc.github.io/manual/guides/writing/presentation.md

 ## Writing the Presentation

 - All grammatical and technical errors must be eliminated per the writing checklist
-- When the document has been thoroughly checked, request a review of the document by Prof. Huff
 - Do not use bullets unless you are presenting an acual list
 - Stick to simple backgrounds, one to two fonts, and use color as a secondary delimiter not a primary one
 - Use a sans serif font for all text